Supermario78/second-milestone-project/README.md

 ## Features

-* **Media** - Allows users to get an audio and visual experience of myself and what I have to offer as a person and professional through video, image and text.
+* **Media** - Allows users to get an audio and visual experience of the game and what JavaScript can offer with HTML and CSS, images, text and audio files.
-* **Personal Recommendations** - Users can also learn from previous colleagues and bosses on their personal feedback and recommendations to future employers.
-* **PDF CV Donwload Option** - Users can also download a printable version of my cv on the Contact me page as well as my personal contact details.
-* **Contact Me Pop Up Form** - Allows the reader to also get in touch direcly from the screen by submitting a message without leaving the site.

 ---